 The main research challenge for this project was to maximise information quality of tracked trajectories subject to fixed energy budgets determined by how much energy each solar panel harvests.
 We proposed an energy- and mobility- aware tracking framework that projects likely movements for each animal in-situ and adapts the acceptable tracking error to maximise trajectory quality subject to energy constraints.
 This work is the core of a patent and our recent paper at EWSN that won the best paper award.
 The video below shows a sample trajectory from one of the tracked flying foxes over the city of Adelaide in South Australia, with 1Hz GPS tracking for all the periods when movement is detected through accelerometers on the Camazotz tracking devices

-The same tracking technology was used to track ibis in Sydney botanic gardens, deer in India, and many other species across Australia.
+The same tracking technology was used to track ibis in Sydney botanic gardens, livestock in northern Australia, deer in India, and many other species across Australia.

 - M. Kaviani, B. Kusy, R. Jurdak, N. Bergmann, and V. Liu, “Energy–aware Forwarding Strategies for Delay Tolerant Network Routing Protocols,” Journal of Sensor and Actuator Networks, November, 5(18), 2016.